The Synapse Program

 Over the course of nine years, the school’s Synapse curriculum helps students more thoroughly understand themselves, their family and friends, and their society — allowing them to become better learners, more well-rounded people, and more thoughtful citizens.

 At SCDS, we use Synapse and other curricula to help students understand the lived experiences of individuals in our community and around the globe.
-The program embodies the belief that creativity and innovation occurs when a diverse group of people come together to work on a common challenge.
+The program embodies the belief that creativity and innovation occurs when a broad group of people with different views come together to work on a common challenge.

 SYNAPSE IN ACTION

 Intermediate School, Grades 4–5.
-Students learn the neuroscience behind emotions and participate in group activities that foster cooperative leadership, friendship, and communication skills.
-Students also delve into the interpersonal impact of inequity and learn about digital citizenship and internet safety.
+Students learn the neuroscience behind emotions and participate in group activities that foster cooperative leadership, friendship, empathy, and communication skills.
+Students also learn about digital citizenship and internet safety.

 Middle School, Grades 6–8.
 Students continue to explore identity, empathy, and the role of technology in their lives.
 They also examine systems of inequality, personal agency, and ways to be agents of change.